How to Hide a Hangover With Makeup

 Lip Colors to Brighten the Complexion

-But if vibrant reds seem too severe or are inappropriate, lip gloss in pink or apricot can brighten even the dullest complexion while making lips look fuller and moister.
+But if vibrant lipsticks seem too severe or are inappropriate, lip gloss in pink or apricot can brighten even the dullest complexion while making lips look fuller and moister.
 Or apply a soft toned lipstick straight from the tube for a breezy, casual look.

 A Steady Hand